ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.helium/Documentation/integration/loading-ads.md

 # Loading Ads

-## Creating Interstitial & Rewarded Ads
+## Creating Interstitial & Rewarded Ad Objects

 To show an Interstitial or Rewarded Ads, first declare a variable to hold a reference to either the Interstitial or Rewarded Helium Ad.
 Supply the corresponding Placement Name you set up on your dashboard as the argument for each of these functions: